 While the options depend on the event type and setup (not all events will offer all the options) the following are supported:

 - Manual input - see above, this is there by default and if the other options don't work you can always do a manual input.
-Use this for normal watches, fitness trackers that don't connect to Strava, time taken off a phone, etc.
+Use this for normal watches, fitness trackers, time taken off a phone, etc.

 - Garmin - if you have a Garmin device linked to a Garmin Connect account this is the most efficient automatic option.
 Always match your activity - if it's a run event there is no point having the device set to bike...
 The most recent current activity that matches the event type (as in activity type and distance) will be used.
 Data will normally be uploaded to Results Base within a 30-minute window as long as the device can upload to the Garmin Connect service.
 If you are in the middle of nowhere and your device cannot upload to Garmin Connect then, obviously, we cannot pick up that data...

 - Virtual stopwatch - for some events it is possible to use the event entry Ticket itself as a timer.
 If this is enabled for the event you will see a stopwatch display on the device with a 'start' button (see below).
 Pressing this starts the timer and the button then changes to a 'stop' button that stops the timer and automatically inserts the time into the Ticket.
 NOTE: if you accidentally stop the stopwatch you cannot restart it again to continue the activity - it has no 'lap' function.
 Simply correct your time using the manual entry option.

 - QR Tags - events that have a set physical route but are being timed virtually through our QR Tag service will have specific instructions provided.